mshilts1/micro4R/README.md

 There are two databases that we’re using for taxonomic assignment
 here:
-1. ‘train’ needs to be the path to whatever you’d like to use as the “training set of reference sequences with known taxonomy”.
+1. ‘train’ needs to be the path to whatever database you’d like to use as the “training set of reference sequences with known taxonomy”.
 2. ‘species’ is OPTIONAL.
 If you’d like to use this option, provide the path to a specifically formatted species assignment database.
 (Read more [here](https://benjjneb.github.io/dada2/assign.html#species-assignment).)

-**The two databases used in the example here are comically small and artificial, and should only ever be used for testing and demonstration purposes.** You’ll definitely want/need to download the real [databases](https://benjjneb.github.io/dada2/training.html) for your actual data!
+**The two databases used in the example here are comically small and artificial subsamples of the real SILVA databases, and should only ever be used for testing and demonstration purposes!** You’ll definitely need to download and use the real [databases](https://benjjneb.github.io/dada2/training.html) for your actual data!